JBrandonMJuarez/FIR-FiltersBank/README.md

 To design the FIR filter bank, the block diagram in the following figure is taken into account.
 ![Block Diagram FIR Filter Bank](img/SystemBlockDiagram.png)

-The design specifications are following
+The design specifications as follow
 | Filtro |	fc1 |	fc2 |
 | ------ | ---- | --- |
 | 1	| 250 Hz	| 500 Hz |